✔ No account fees or minimums ✔ Up to 4.20% APY

 7. Paying Off High-Interest Debt

-High-interest debt, the kind you accumulate on credit cards, can have steep interest rates (they’re currently ranging from 15% to 19% in many cases).
-If you carry a balance, that means everything you buy with plastic is costing you significantly more than what the receipt says because you take on that hefty annual percentage rate (APR).
+High-interest debt, the kind you accumulate on credit cards, can have steep annual percentage rates (APRs).
+The currently average APR on credit cards is 27.62%.
+If you carry a balance, that means everything you buy with plastic is costing you significantly more than what the receipt says because you take on that hefty APR.

-If you’re dogged by this kind of debt, work to control any impulsive or compulsive shopping.
-You might try to negotiate a lower interest rate with your credit card issuer, or make the switch to a balance transfer card, which offers no or low interest for a period of time.
-A personal loan at a lower interest rate can also help consolidate your high-interest debt.
+If you’re dogged by this kind of debt, you’ll want to work whittling it down.
+You might also consider consolidating your debt with a lower-interest personal loan or making the switch to a balance transfer card that offers no or low interest for a period of time.

 Recommended: How Does APR on Credit Cards Work?